A python library to read and write structured data in csv, zipped csvformat and to/from databases

 Support the project

-If you are an individual, you are welcome to support me too on patreon and for however long you feel like.
-As a patreon, you will receive early access to pyexcel related contents.
+If you are an individual, you are welcome to support me too and for however long you feel like.
+As my backer, you will receive early access to pyexcel related contents.

 And your issues will get prioritized if you would like to become my patreon as pyexcel pro user.

 With your financial support, I will be able to invest a little bit more time in coding, documentation and writing interesting posts.

 pyexcel-io provides one application programming interface(API) to read and write the data in excel format, import the data into and export the data from database.
 It provides support for csv(z) format, django database and sqlalchemy supported databases.
 Its supported file formats are extended to cover “xls”, “xlsx”, “ods” by the following extensions:<caption>A list of file formats supported by external plugins</caption>